Department of Management, Marketing, and Information Systems

 Jason Matthew Riley, PHD, Associate Professor of Management, Department of Mgmt, Mktg, & Info Systems, PHD, Clemson University; MBA, Michigan State University; BA, Iowa State University

-Janis A Warner, PHD, Associate Professor of Management Information Systems, Department of Mgmt, Mktg, & Info Systems, PHD, Florida-Atlantic U; MBA, Univ of Denver; BA, Saint Mary'S
+Janis A Warner, PHD, Associate Professor of Management Information Systems, Department of Mgmt, Mktg, & Info Systems, PHD, Florida-Atlantic U; MBA, Univ of Denver; BA, Saint Mary's

-Kamphol Wipawayangkool, PHD, Associate Professor of Management Information Systems, Department of Mgmt, Mktg, & Info Systems, PHD, Univ of Texas-Arlington; MS, Univ of Houston-Clear Lake; BS, Prince of Songkla University
+Kamphol Wipawayangkool, PHD, Professor of Management Information Systems, Department of Mgmt, Mktg, & Info Systems, PHD, Univ of Texas-Arlington; MS, Univ of Houston-Clear Lake; BS, Prince of Songkla University

 Liu Yang, PHD, Assistant Professor of Management, Department of Mgmt, Mktg, & Info Systems, PHD, Univ of Missouri-St Louis; MBA, Queen Mary Univ of London; BENGR, Xi'an Jiaotong University